ChickenProp/chickenprop.github.com/drafts/matched-betting.md

     $$ P_q - P_f = {1 \over O_l - C_l} - 1
                  = { 1 - (O_l - C_l) \over O_l - C_l }. $$

 If your $O_l$ is unrealistically tiny, you'll make slightly more money on a qualifier than a free bet.
 But the more $O_l$ grows, the worse a qualifier becomes relative to a free bet.
-This, too, is evidence that you should be looking at different sorts of bets for your qualifiers and your free bets.
+This, too, is suggestive that you should be looking at different sorts of bets for your qualifiers and your free bets.

 **Liability**